 The good news is that the bondholder receives all scheduled 5% interest payments and the full $100,000 principal at maturity.
 However, the problem is that if the investor buys another bond in the same class, they'll no longer receive 5% interest payments; the investor has to put the cash back to work at the lower prevailing rates.
 That same $100,000 generates only $2,000 each year rather than the $5,000 annual payments they received on the earlier note.

-It's also worth noting that if the investor reinvests the interest income on the new note, he'll also have to accept the lower rates that now prevail.
-If it should happen that interest rates then rise, the second $100,000 bond paying 2% falls in value.
+If the investor reinvests the new note's interest income, they'll also have to accept the lower rates that now prevail.
+If interest rates then rise, the second $100,000 bond paying 2% falls in value.

-It makes sense for the issuer to do this and it's a part of the contract the investor agrees to when buying a callable bond, but, unfortunately, this also means that, once again, the investor will have to put the cash back to work at the lower prevailing rate.
+It makes sense for the issuer to do this.
+It's a part of the contract the investor agrees to when buying a callable bond.
+Still, unfortunately, this also means that the investor will have to put the cash back to work at the lower prevailing rate.

 Avoiding Reinvestment Risk